JanRother/template-thesis-wbh/README.md

 - The **main file** is `main.tex`.
 It includes all other files and sets the general structure of the document.
 - The **chapters** are located in the directory `./chapters`.
 Each chapter is a separate file and is included in the main file.
 It is recommended to copy the `./chapters/template/` directory to a new directory to create a new chapter.
 Note, that new chapters have to be included in the main file, otherwise they will not be compiled.
 The `./chapters/example/` directory provides an example chapter with a simple structure and some content.
 For chapters dedicated to the appendix, the `./chapters/AA/` directory is provided as template and can, if needed, be copied and expended to new chapters `./chapters/BB/`, `./chapters/CC/`, and so on.
 - The **meta data** such like document styles are located in the directory `./meta`.
 The files are included in the main file and provide the general settings and definitions for the document.
-  - `commands.tex` provides custom commands and utilites.
+  - `commands.tex` provides custom commands and utilities.
   - `environments.tex` provides custom environments.
   - `header.tex` provides settings for the document layout and appearance.
   - `hyphenation.tex` provides custom hyphenation rules.